-Believe it or not, 2022 is looking to be a great year to break into real estate.
-In fact, Zillow predicted that the market will grow by double digits this year.
+Believe it or not, 2023 is looking to be a great year to break into real estate.
+In fact, Zillow predicted that the market would grow by double digits this year.
 This bold conjecture, like a sort of self-fulfilling prophecy, will lead to an increase in people jumping into the industry.
-In 2022 fashion, this will lead to an increase in real estate agents working from home.
+In 2023 fashion, this will lead to an increase in real estate agents working from home.
 But is it a proficient way to go about the career?

 Simply put, yes, being a real estate agent from home is possible.
 In fact, it may even be more beneficial.
 If you’re thinking about starting your real estate career, here are some pros and cons of working from home as an agent.